Who Is James “Jimmy” Keene? Exclusive Interview With The Man Who Inspired Apple TV’s Black Bird

 Jimmy Keene: Yes, I was never arrested with any guns and weapons as the series showed.
 No automatic assault weapons and no big amounts of drugs.
 That was very exaggerated and fictionalized.
 Also, the guy I beat up in the TV room was huge.
 6’5, 280 pounds, he swung at me first, and then I beat him to a pulp.
 The encounter at the phone was actually with three gangbangers, and I beat all three down with the phone and my martial arts skills.
 It was all caught on video, and I was arrested in-house by the prison guards, but I beat the case because they attacked me on the phone, and I just protected myself.

-How do you feel about Black Bird’s nominations to the Golden Globes and Paul Walter Hauser’s award for his portrayal of Larry Hall?
+How do you feel about Black Bird’s three nominations to the Golden Globes and Paul Walter Hauser’s award for his portrayal of Larry Hall?

 Jimmy Keene: I’m happy my series was nominated for Golden Globes and won one.
 I’m thrilled that Paul Walter Hauser won a Golden Globe.
 I have a picture of us at the Black Bird world premiere where I tell him I know he will win many awards.
 However, I do think Taron should have been recognized with a Golden Globe win too.
 I really hope and pray for him to win an Emmy; the guys, Paul and Taron, did an amazing job.
 So, fingers crossed for them both.
 I think Black Bird should have won a Golden Globe for limited series, especially if you base it on the polls.
 Black Bird beat every show in its category by a mile in all polls.
 So hopefully, the series will be recognized as an Emmy winner for Best Limited Series.
 The polls all say Black Bird should win by far.